-The aim of all these facts on organic foods is to prove to you that consuming them is the best for a healthy lifestyle.
 This is not to discredit inorganic foods but to let you know that organic is the best choice for a better food future.
-Inorganic foods do not support the use of natural fertilizers and preservative methods neither do they protect the environment for pollution.
+Inorganic foods do not support the use of natural fertilizers and preservative methods nor do they protect the environment from pollution.